NVIDIA Through a Crypto Miner's Eyes

 Ethereum was different.
 ETH’s algorithm was deliberately designed to be memory-hard — specifically to resist ASICs.
 Result: even when ETH-specific mining machines eventually appeared, the memory bandwidth bottleneck kept their edge over GPUs modest.
 Not an order-of-magnitude gap.
 So GPUs survived on the ETH track — barely.

-Connect those two threads, and you get the real origin of the 2017 ETH mining boom: GPU miners, driven out of Bitcoin by ASICs, migrated en masse to ETH — the one algorithm ASICs couldn't crack.
-In other words, the refuge I rushed into was itself a refugee crisis caused by "specialized crushing general-purpose."
-My friend's "you can always mine something else" did save GPUs for a while — but not because versatility is inherently reliable.
-It survived because ETH's algorithm happened to resist ASICs.
-Whether a fallback exists is not up to you.
-It's determined by the opponent's chip and the algorithm.
+Put the two threads together and you get the real origin of the 2017 ETH boom: GPU miners, driven out of Bitcoin by ASICs, poured into ETH — the one algorithm ASICs couldn’t crack.
+The refuge I ran into was itself a refugee crisis, made by an earlier round of “specialized crushing general-purpose.”
+My friend’s “you can always mine something else” did keep GPUs alive for a while — not because versatility is dependable, but because ETH’s algorithm happened to shrug ASICs off.
+Whether a fallback exists was never my call.
+It belonged to the other side’s chip, and to the algorithm.

 And once specialization is proven viable in a domain, it spreads and iterates terrifyingly fast.
 The moment an algorithm is shown to be ASIC-able, dedicated machines flood the market.
 They start on cheap mature process nodes to prove the concept, then sprint toward faster, more power-efficient versions — each generation more ruthless.
 “It’s not strong enough yet” is never a reason for comfort.
 It’s weak now precisely because it just started.